1973 Buffalo Bills season

 The 1973 Buffalo Bills season was the 14th season for the team and their 4th season in the National Football League (NFL).
 The Bills finished in 2nd place in the AFC East division and finished the 1973 NFL season with a record of 9–5, the team's first winning record since 1966.

 Head coach Lou Saban began the second season of his second tenure with the Bills.
 Saban had previously led the team to the 1964 and 1965 AFL championships.
 This was the first season that the team played in Rich Stadium (which changed names over a decade later) after thirteen years playing at War Memorial Stadium ("The Rockpile").

 The Bills were returning from 1–13 and 4–9–1 records in 1971 and 1972, respectively.
 Incumbent starting quarterback Dennis Shaw found himself in a battle with rookie Joe Ferguson for the starting job.

 The season was defined by O. J. Simpson.
 The fifth-year running back became the first player in NFL history to rush for 2,000 yards in a season.
 Behind Simpson's record-setting season, the Bills set an NFL record for most team rushing yards in a 14-game season, with 3,088 and averaged 5.1 yards per carry, higher than every Super Bowl championship team in all of league history.
 Simpson was returning from his best professional season, in which he earned his first All-Pro recognition and first rushing title.
 In addition to establishing a then-record for single-season rushing yardage, with 2,003 yards, Simpson established the single-season record for rushing yards gained per game (143.1 yards per game on 23.7 rushes per game, an average of six yards per carry), which still stands.
 The explosive offense centered on O. J. Simpson was nicknamed the "Electric Company" for its ability to turn on "The Juice" ("O. J." Simpson).

 After 12 years, this was the final season to feature the standing red bison logo on the helmets.
-The next season, the team introduced a new logo depicting a blue buffalo silhouette charging to the right and a red stripe extending from the animal's eye to its back.
+The next season, the team introduced a new logo depicting a blue buffalo silhouette charging to the right with a red stripe extending from the animal's eye to its back.
 The updated logo remains in use by the team.